thejud/text-processing-cookbook/docs/_sources/solutions.md.txt

 ## Find available data by user, event class and date

-This is a more detailled exploration of the example I showed in the [Introduction](project:introduction.md).
+This is a more detailed exploration of the example I showed in the [Introduction](project:introduction.md).

 On a project, a coworker asked what dates were available to analyze in a machine learning project.
 The data had been collected into S3, grouped